ManuelElizaldi/PyStrava/README.md

 After you authorize, don't panic, but you will see the following page.

-Save the code in your script.
+Save the code (red box) in your script.
 Now you have all the necessary information and authorizations to use Strava's API.

 ![AuthorizationStep2](Images/StravaAuthorizationStep2.png)